Dead Highlanders, Family Traditions, and the Perfect Playlist

 Bye & Bye/Saints (Stafford and White)

 The last song is not really part of the rock-n-roll genre, but it should be included in the Halloween repertoire.
-“Bye & Bye/Saints” is a piece that includes a personal favorite of mine, “When the Saints go Marching in.”
-While there are aspects of Halloween that I do not enjoy, the larger part of the holiday is time with family and time for family traditions.
-It’s a time for children to use their creativity and create a costume.
-It’s a time to have fun being something or someone else.
+“Bye & Bye/Saints” is a piece that includes a favorite tune, “When the Saints go Marching in.”
+While there are aspects of Halloween that I do not enjoy, I cherish the time with family and those memorable holiday traditions.
+It’s a time for children to use their creativity and have fun being something or someone else.
 We make lasting memories with these holidays.
-We praise the Lord for the blessings of the harvest, the crisp weather, the comfort food shared with family and friends.
-In my own church, Halloween represents All Hallows Eve, to be followed by All Saints Day, and then All Souls Day.
-I like to take this time to remember those who have gone before us in the past year, remember the memories we shared, and drink a toast in their honor.

-Thanks Helen!
+1. Thanks Helen!
 I appreciate the input!
 And thanks for the Ritz Craft info.
 We took the tour today, amazing place!